oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/restarting.md

 * **Model in Image:**

-    * Any image that supplies configuration changes that are incompatible with the current running domain require a full shutdown before changing the Domain `image` field, instead of a rolling restart.
+    * Any image that supplies configuration changes that are incompatible with the current running domain require a full shut down before changing the Domain `image` field, instead of a rolling restart.
 For changes that support a rolling restart, see [Supported and unsupported updates]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates/_index.md#supported-and-unsupported-updates" >}}).

     * If you create a new image with a new name, and you want to avoid a rolling restart, see [Avoiding a rolling restart when changing the image field on a Domain](#avoiding-a-rolling-restart-when-changing-the-image-field-on-a-domain).